MSCI - MSCI ESG Research

 - Indices/Exchange data

 What data do you provide?

 MSCI ESG Research provides in-depth research, ratings and analysis of the environmental, social and governance-related business practices of thousands of companies worldwide.
 Our research is designed to provide critical insights that can help institutional investors identify risks and opportunities that traditional investment research may overlook.
-We leverage MSCI ESG Ratings for over 7,500 companies (13,500 total issuers including subsidiaries) and more than 650,000 equity and fixed income securities globally to create ESG scores and metrics for approximately 32,000 multi-asset class Mutual Funds and ETFs globally.
+We leverage MSCI ESG Ratings for over 8,500 companies (14,00 total issuers including subsidiaries) and more than 680,000 equity and fixed income securities globally to build more than 1,500 ESG indexes1 and to create ESG scores and metrics for approximately 36,000 multi-asset class Mutual Funds and ETFs globally.

-We aim to help investors integrate ESG across their entire investment process.
+We aim to help investors integrate ESG across their entire investment process in accordance with our Principles of Sustainable Investing launched earlier this year.
 Our broad product line supports clients' needs across major asset classes and provides them with a consistent way of looking at risk and performance from front to middle office.
 We have a flexible business model that enables clients to select the individual products and services they need and integrate to their own investment processes and methodologies.